Sarah Kerrigan: Character design

 The character of Kerrigan was created by Blizzard Entertainment's Chris Metzen and James Phinney, with her physical appearance designed by Metzen.
-Kerrigan was not originally intended to be a major character, and was only meant to appear on a single level.
-Initially based around the character Tanya Adams in the Command & Conquer: Red Alert series, Kerrigan was named after Nancy Kerrigan, who at the time was involved in a feud with Tonya Harding.
-However, Kerrigan's character grew on the developers, who decided to give a far greater role to the throw-away character.
-Kerrigan's self-proclaimed title is the "Queen of Blades", which is gradually introduced to other characters to the point where it is synonymous with her.
-Chris Metzen has explained that it was meant to be an honorific title; a blade is a weapon designed to rip enemies to pieces, making the title fitting for Kerrigan, who evolved to be the greatest agent of the Zerg Overmind.
+Though only meant to appear in a single level, her character grew on the developers, who ultimately designed a far greater role as the "Queen of Blades" that would evolve into the greatest agent of the Zerg Overmind.
+Amid a rivalry between Blizzard and Westwood Studios, Kerrigan was named after figure skater Nancy Kerrigan, known for her feud with Tonya Harding, as a reference to the character Tanya Adams in Command & Conquer: Red Alert.

 In an interview Glynnis Talken Campbell, Kerrigan's voice actress from Starcraft and StarCraft: Brood War, described Kerrigan's change in personality during her infestation as "going from good girl to bad girl", and has said it was more of a change in personality than voice when providing her voice work.
 Kerrigan's voice also consisted of many grunts, growls and screams, and her unique infested voice was provided by doubling up Campbell's voice.
 She has also claimed that, were she to pen a StarCraft film or novel, she would rather have Kerrigan's relationship with Jim Raynor—the series' primary male protagonist—portrayed as one of admiration, sacrifice, and "them saving each other's butts" than actual romance due to StarCraft's action-oriented nature.
 While Campbell expressed interest in returning to voice the character in StarCraft II, and even voiced Kerrigan in the trailer for the game, she confirmed in February 2009 that she would not be reprising the role.
 Campbell stated that her work in the trailer was considered an audition of sorts and that Blizzard had decided to go in a different direction.
 Tricia Helfer replaced her, voicing Kerrigan in StarCraft II: Wings of Liberty as well as the expansions Heart of the Swarm and Legacy of the Void.
-The third voice of Kerrigan was Vanessa Marshall in the crossover video game Heroes of the Storm.
+The third actress to voice Kerrigan was Vanessa Marshall in the 2015 crossover video game Heroes of the Storm.